phil-r/want-to-build/README.md

 ## Graveyard

-These are the projects that I've wanted to built, but I won't for different reasons
+These are the projects that I've wanted to build, but I won't for different reasons

 ### Temporary file-sharing service